amosvmcr2020/Clock-In-Tool-DevOps/README.md

 The backend is tested using the pytest framework.
 Pytest can be used to write a series of unit tests to ensure that the application is running as expected.
 Within the `test_main.py` file are tests that attempt to call the API with proper responses, as well as improper to ensure the error handling is working correctly.

-Before each test, the `create_test_db.py` script is run.
+Within the test file, the `create_test_db.py` script is run.
 This script, similarly to the `create_db.py` script, drops all existing tables and creates the four new ones populated by 2 teams, colectively containing 3 users.
 Each user has a timesheet allocated to them and the Administrator has 3 entries added to their timesheet.

 ## Running the backend
 ### All of the following should be done from the backend: